Jump to a specific section:

 - Installation Frequently Asked Questions

 An important task associated with the installation of a new built-in or freestanding bathtub involves installing the bathtub drain.
 Assuming the main drain plumbing is already in the appropriate location for your bathtub, this can be a do-it-yourself job.
-Here’s what you need to know about bathtub drain installation.

 There’s more to a bathtub drain than meets the eye.
 You’re likely accustomed to seeing finished bathtubs with a drain stopper and an overflow opening.
 However, there’s quite a bit of hardware behind the scenes including various pipes, gaskets, cover plates, and flanges.
 Let’s start with drain terminology before getting into the details of drain installation.